Inteli-College/2025-1A-T02-G54-PUBLICO/Module_1_PR/Public_Report_Modulo2.md

 ## Executive Summary

 Nautic.AI is an innovative maritime rescue solution designed to drastically reduce emergency response times.
-This second report version summarizes the main development achievements of the current module, with a focus on hardware prototyping, technical documentation, and software architecture.
+This second report version summarizes the main development achievements of the current module, with a focus on hardware prototyping,  documentation, and software architecture.
 The buoy is guided by remote control via transmitter, ensuring precise and responsive operation during rescue missions.

 **Key updates in this version:**
 - Improved documentation and organization of SolidWorks and Arduino files, now clearly marked as backup and referenced in the project structure.